Mylo Xyloto: Commercial performance

+Mylo Xyloto reached number one in 34 countries, selling over 1.1 million copies in its first week worldwide.
+It also led the charts in all 35 territories covered by iTunes, breaking the weekly sales record on the platform by shifting more than 500,000 units.
+Coldplay had the best-selling album of the year by a group as a result.
+In the United Kingdom, they moved 122,000 copies in three days and 208,343 in seven, debuting at number one with the second-highest first-week sales of the year, following Lady Gaga's Born This Way.

-In the United Kingdom, the album sold over 122,000 copies in its first three days of sale according to the Official Charts Company.
-It debuted at number one on the UK Albums Chart with first-week sales of 208,343 copies, giving the band their fifth number-one album and the second-biggest first-week sales of 2011, behind Lady Gaga's Born This Way.
-Coldplay is the third group to debut at number one with their first five albums, behind The Beatles (11) and Oasis (7).
-The downloads accounted for 83,000 units to become the first album to sell more than 80,000 digital copies in one week, a record previously held by Take That's Progress (79,800 units).
+Coldplay became the third band in UK Albums Chart history to top the ranking with their first five albums, after the Beatles and Oasis.
+The downloads accounted for 83,000 units to become the first album to sell more than 80,000 digital copies in one week, a record previously held by Take That's Progress.
 In its second week on the chart, the album fell to number two selling 67,132 copies.
-It was the best-selling rock album in the United Kingdom, selling 908,000 copies.
-The album's second single, "Paradise", was also the best-selling rock single in the UK, selling 410,000 copies.
+It was the best-selling rock album in the United Kingdom, selling over 908,000 copies.
+The album's second single, "Paradise" became the best-selling rock single in the UK, shifting more than 410,000 copies.

-In the United States, Mylo Xyloto debuted atop the Billboard 200 on 12 November 2012 with first-week sales of 447,000 copies, making Coldplay the fifth rock band in Nielsen SoundScan history to open with 400,000 copies on three or more albums, the other acts to do so are U2, The Beatles, Dave Matthews Band and Metallica.
+In the United States, Mylo Xyloto debuted atop the Billboard 200 on 12 November 2012 with first-week sales of 447,411 copies, making Coldplay the fifth rock band in Nielsen SoundScan history to open with 400,000 copies on three or more albums, after U2, The Beatles, Dave Matthews Band and Metallica.
 In Canada, the album debuted at number one on the Canadian Albums Chart, selling 65,000 copies in its first week.
-The album debuted at number one in Australia on the issue dated 31 October 2011.
-In its second week on the chart, the album was certified platinum by the Australian Recording Industry Association (ARIA) for shipments of 70,000 copies.
+In Australia, it debuted at number one with 35,000 copies sold.
+In France, Mylo Xyloto shifted 57,000 copies upon release.
 In Denmark, the album debuted at number two with first-week sales of 7,807 copies.
-The album was certified platinum by the International Federation of the Phonographic Industry (IFPI) for shipments of 20,000 copies in its first week.
-All tracks from Mylo Xyloto entered the International Gaon Chart simultaneously in South Korea.
-As of April 2014, the album has sold 1,581,000 copies in the US.
+It was certified platinum by the International Federation of the Phonographic Industry (IFPI) for shipments of 20,000 copies in its first week.
+In Japan, Mylo Xyloto debuted at number three with 28,049 copies sold.
+All tracks from the album entered the International Gaon Chart simultaneously in South Korea.
+As of April 2014, it has sold 1,581,000 copies in the United States.